westberliner/checksum/README.md

 Usage
 -----

 Open the details view.
 There should be a new tab called "Checksum".
-By opening the tab it will generate a md5 hash for you.
+Select a hashalgorithm and it will try to generate a hash.

 Notice